Class Descriptions

 Drawing & Comic Illustration

-This course offers a look at the fundamental building blocks of drawing from life, reference, or from the imagination.
-Building upon that foundation we then explore the basics of the comic book medium.
+This course is developed to encourage students to develop artistic skills through practice, studio projects, and guided exploration.
+This course offers a look at the fundamental building blocks of the comic book medium.
 Exploring panel to panel transitions, text to image relationships, and the intricacies of page layouts, students will examine new and innovative ways to bring their stories to life.

 Empowerment Group